amankrsingh1812/IntelligentDocFinder/README.md

    sudo systemctl start docfinder.service
    ````

-7. Set up shortcut for CLI using the command given below:
+7. Set up a shortcut for CLI using the command given below:

    ````
    echo 'alias doc-phi="python3.8 /home/IntelligentDocFinder/cli/doc_phi.py"' >> ~/.bashrc
    ````

-   The application can be now used by `doc-phi` command.
+   The application can be now used by the `doc-phi` command.

 #### Dependencies